 The League's Programs and Services are designed to provide opportunities for historic theatres to learn how to:

-The nation's number one online theatre reference service - The LHAT-CHAT Network (members only, private, custom online community) - is a source of innovative ideas on a seemingly endless array of issues historic theatres face on a daily basis.
-Many members say having access to the information they gain from talking directly with their peers is worth the price of membership alone!
-Historic American theatres are successful survivors.
-Their longevity is due to managements who constantly adapt their programming, operations and facilities to remain relevant to the communities who embrace them.
-The key benefit of membership is having access to a national network of resources and practitioners, professionals with extensive knowledge, experience and wisdom.
-Through research, experience and peer exchanges, League members share resources and information for improving their theatres, their businesses and their communities.
-(View a list of LHAT member theatres.)
+The nation's number one online theatre reference service is the LHAT-CHAT Network.
+Our members-only, private online community is a source of innovative ideas on a seemingly endless array of issues historic theatres face on a daily basis.
+Many members say having access to the information they gain from talking directly with their peers on the CHAT is worth the price of membership alone!

 Through the LHAT-CHAT Theatre and Allied members share their experiences, knowledge and advice through an online discussion group and share documents and web-based resources in a central Resource Library.

 The League offers several professional development and in-person networking opportunities each year in different locations across the United States:

 - One or two 1.5-day Regional Conferences, typically one in the spring and one in the fall.

 - The National Conference is held in July for four days and offers extensive education sessions, peer networking, theatre tours and a vendor Expo for 300+ attendees.